bernardclover/clovertier/README.md

 5. Click on [Generate Token]
 6. Enable all read and write permissions on this token

 You will also need your merchant ID, which is just a 13-character alphanumeric string.
-Sign into your Clover account and look for it after merchant/ in the URL.
+Sign into your Clover account and observe the path parameter after "merchant" in the URL.
 For example, PTEXTPYDZ6K4C is the merchant ID in the URL https://www.clover.com/manage/merchant/PTEXTPYDZ6K4C/home.

 With an API token and a merchant ID in hand, replace the empty strings for TOKEN and MERCHANT_ID in api_token.py.